alyssamarie0107/user-thread-lib150/REPORT.md

 multithreading within the same process.
 As a prerequisite to the thread library we implemented a FIFO container (queue) which we used in subsequent steps.
-Moreover, we implemented a semaphore for synchronization, and ultimately, we implemented preemption to avoid unwanted uncooperative thread behavior.
+Moreover, we implemented a semaphore for synchronization, and ultimately, we implemented preemption to avoid unwanted uncooperative thread behavior while sharing resources.

 ## Queue API
 In the implementation of queue, we used a single linked list.
 We chose this over